jlacko/RCzechia/joss-paper/paper.md

 The utility functions interface API of the Czech State Administration of Land Surveying and Cadastre ([ČÚZK](https://cuzk.cz/en)) and are therefore limited in scope to the area of the Czech Republic.

 The package code is thoroughly tested, with 100% test coverage.
-In addition the package implements unit tests on the data provided, such as topological validity and internal consistency between administrative units.
+In addition to testing code the package implements unit tests on integrity of the datasets provided, such as topological validity and internal consistency between different levels of administrative units.

 \newpage
 # Examples of use